Jarbki/Jarbki/README.md

-Yooo, i'm Jarbki.
+Name is Jarbki, and i'm 21 years old.
 I'm very new to coding, and excited to learn more.
 Currently i'm learning the basics of Python, which is my first language.
-I don't know anything about the world of coding, and I am writing this 5 minutes after signing up for Githup.

-Wish me luck :p
+I would love to have a learning partner to start a project with.